2007, August 16. – Outside of Ordinary

 And as we were walking up on the narrow steps to go inside the tiniest plane I have ever seen, I started laughing:

 – Oh man, what have we done?!

 2007.
 August 15.
-(The day before) – My ordinary
+(The day before) – My Ordinary

 After waking up I was laying in bed quietly, trying to memorize every detail of my room.
 I was staring at my pictures, my posters, the books on my shelves, that couple years old rose that was hanging on the side of my shelf, and even the little spider web that has been in the upper right corner of my room for so long.
-It was out of reach completely plus lately I have felt very generous, so I never got rid of the little guy.
+It was out of reach and lately I have felt very generous, so I never got rid of the little guy.
 I thought it would be bad luck.
 He was at a far enough distance and we just lived next to each other in peace.
 I kind of liked him at the end.

-– Gooood Morning moooom! – I said it while rolling my eyes (I do that sometimes)
+– Gooood Morning moooom! – I said it while rolling my eyes

 – What if I don’t go? – I said

 – Well then you will throw away everything you have been working towards in the past 12 years. – came the reply from my mom way too fast

 – If you put it that way…- I mumbled under my breath while focusing on the melting whipped cream in my coffee.

 Even though she was putting on a brave face, I know she was sad too.
 She is my best friend and I never spent more than 3 days away from her.
 Now I was going to leave for 4 months to only come back for 4 weeks and then leave again for another 6 months.
 But we both agreed this is for the best and I really wanted to do this.
 I just wasn’t sure about it anymore…